 - Students on clinical placement

 The features of the service delivery model include the continuation of information hubs of specialist expertise in priority locations and comprise:

-- Distributed Area wide collection of print and electronic resources.
+- Distributed District wide collection of print and electronic resources.

 - Web portal to library services, catalogues, databases and networks within HNE Health and beyond.
 The portal is to be accessible to all HNE Health staff onsite and remotely.

 - Local frontline service points and professional expertise.

 - Specialisation that meets local and supports Districy wide needs.